canadadev/site/content/benefits/discounts.md

 row: "2"
 ---

-Provides member perks and specialized providers for software engineers.
+Provides quality discounts from specialized providers for CanadaDev members.

-## MemberPerks

-* Travel Discounts
-* Local Merchant Discounts
-* Online Discounts
-* And many more types

-## Custom Suppliers
+## Discounts

 - [Benchmark Law](https://www.benchmarklaw.ca/) - all legal services at discount of 10%
 - [Contact us](mailto:hello@canadadev.com?subject=%20Add me as supplier%20) to be added as a supplier